gtaws/ProtectWithWAF/lab2/README.md

 ***

 ### Step 2: Configure ElasticSearch with Kibana and WAF full logging functionality

-In this WAF Automation lab we will use a Kinesis Firehose stream that points to ElasticSearch domain.
-We will configure the Web ACL logging stream of JSON WAF logs to the Kinesis Data Firehose.

-Kinesis Data Firehose also places a backup copy of the WAF logs to an S3 bucket for Amazon Athena analysis.

 Below you will create indexes and visualizations in your domain.